 The property is located within the LMR Zone as are the properties located in the immediate surrounding neighborhood on Seabright Lane and the west side of North Rios Avenue.
-The neighborhood is also adjacent to five properties in the Medium Residential (MR) Zone on the east side of North Cedros Avenue, an attached condominium "row home" development in the Medium-High Residential (MHR) Zone on the west side of North Cedros Avenue, three properties in the Light Commercial (LC) Zone on the east side of North Cedros Avenue and north of the intersection with East Cliff Street, residential properties in the Low Residential (LR) Zone located on the east side of North Rios Avenue, and the Solana Beach School District Office in the Public Institutional (PI) Zone located south of East Cliff Street between North Cedros Avenue and North Rios Avenue.
+The neighborhood is also adjacent to five properties in the Medium Residential (MR) Zone on the east side of North Cedros Avenue, an attached condominium "row home" development in the Medium-High Residential (MHR) Zone on the west side of North Cedros Avenue, three properties in the Light Commercial (LC) Zone on the east side of North Cedros Avenue, and the Solana Beach School District Office in the Public Institutional (PI) Zone located south of East Cliff Street between North Cedros Avenue and North Rios Avenue.